gagan97/mininet-agentic-ai/README.md

 5. Restores the primary design once the link recovers
 6. Reports a concise `Final Answer` summary of all actions taken

+**Note:** The agent is constrained to 15 iterations and 5 minutes to prevent runaway loops and context overflow.
+If you encounter 500 errors from the API, the context may have grown too large—consider reducing tool verbosity or simplifying the investigation prompt.

 ## SSL errors when connecting to HuggingFace

 Corporate networks (e.g. XS4OFFICE) may intercept TLS traffic and cause `SSLError` messages when HuggingFace models are downloaded.
 Because `certifi` ships its own CA bundle, export the Capgemini root and intermediate certificates and append them to `.venv/Lib/site-packages/certifi/cacert.pem` (on Windows) or the equivalent path on your platform.
 After updating the bundle, retry the command and the download should succeed.